 Ms. Ehler has extensive litigation and trial experience.
 Her skills include managing factual investigations, written discovery and depositions, drafting dispositive motions, oral argument and examining and cross-examining witnesses.

 In 2015, Ms. Ehler served as an in-house product counsel attorney for Square, Inc. During this four-month secondment, Ms. Ehler advised business teams on legal issues including privacy, copyright and trademark, consumer protection laws, as well as contract negotiation and drafting.

 - Disney, Lucasfilm, Fox and Warner Bros. in a copyright infringement and circumvention action against VidAngel.

 - Square as defendant in a putative class action alleging violations of consumer protection laws in California state court.

 - The National Fire Protection Association, a major standard-setting organization, in litigation challenging whether standards lose their copyright protection when government bodies incorporate them by reference.

 - SoundExchange on behalf of the record companies and recording artists in a Copyright Royalty Board proceeding to set statutory royalty rates owed by webcasters for non-interactive music streaming in the United States through the year 2020.

 Ms. Ehler also has an active pro bono practice.
-In 2014, she represented the non-profit Coalition to Abolish Slavery and Trafficking (CAST) in Los Angeles Superior Court successfully obtaining a court order to protect the confidentiality of its shelter for survivors of human trafficking.
+Most recently, she briefed, argued and obtained a reversal in the Ninth Circuit against the government on behalf of a client who was wrongfully placed on the No-Fly List.
+In 2016, she represented the non-profit Coalition to Abolish Slavery and Trafficking (CAST) in Los Angeles Superior Court, successfully quashing a criminal subpoena for attorney and caseworker records.
+In 2014, she represented CAST in obtaining a court order to protect the confidentiality of its shelter for survivors of human trafficking.